skip to content

 Effective use of combo fields and combo finishers (explained in more detail in the Game mechanics guide) can get you out in a pinch, apply buffs to yourself, and harm your enemies in many ways.

-While not unique to the Thief, “Blasting Stealth” is commonly done by or with this profession as they have very good access to Smoke Combo Fields. you can use Blast finishers like Cluster Bomb on your short bow into the Smoke Field created with Smoke Screen or Black Powder, this will apply Stealth to all allies standing in the field.
+While not unique to the Thief, “Blasting Stealth” is commonly done by or with this profession as they have very good access to Smoke Combo Fields. you can use Blast finishers like Cluster Bomb on your short bow into the Smoke Field created with Smoke Screen or Black Powder, this will apply to all allies standing in the field.

-You can also give Stealth to only yourself by using Leap Finishers in the Smoke Field.
-Spamming Heartseeker in a Smoke Field (ideally against the wall), is a very common way of stacking long Stealth duration shortly before engaging an enemy in competitive game modes like PvP or WvW.
+You can also give to only yourself by using Leap Finishers in the Smoke Field.
+Spamming Heartseeker in a Smoke Field (ideally against the wall), is a very common way of stacking long duration shortly before engaging an enemy in competitive game modes like PvP or WvW.

 To supplement your ability to hide in the shadows, Thieves’ movement skills are unparalleled in the game.